klyngerrenan/uvm-reset-events/README.md

-# uvm-phase-jumping
+# uvm-reset-events
-Simple UVM phase jumping
+Simple UVM with reset made by events